emwjacobson/MyCudaProgram/README.md

 # MyCudaProgram

+__NOTE__: This repo currently is made to run inside of a container on the Nvidia Jetson AGX Xavier, which is __ARM__ based.
+Therefore a few of the packages are made for arm, like compiling tensorflow lite.

 This is a sample program that was made to test [CUDATester](https://github.com/emwjacobson/CUDATester).

 This repo is also an example program to be used with Azure Pipelines with a GPU enabled self-hosted agent.
 The `azure-pipelines.yml` gives an example of running on a Self-hosted agent pool.